-Loans are available for both undergraduate and graduate students and borrower does not need to demonstrate financial need.
+Loans are available for both undergraduate and graduate students and there is no requirement to demonstrate financial need.

-School determine how much a student can borrow based on Cost of Attendance (COA) and other financial aid received as determined by FAFSA application.
+Schools determine how much a student can borrow based on Cost of Attendance (COA) and other financial aid received as determined by FAFSA application.